likhithgowdahr005-create/likhithgowdahr005-create/README.md

 - 🔬 Interested in Digital VLSI, Analog VLSI and ASIC Design
 - 💻 Working with Verilog HDL and RTL Design
 - ⚙️ Exploring FPGA and ASIC Design Flows
-- 🔌 Experienced in PCB Design and Hardware Development
+- 🔌 Hands-on exposure in PCB Design and Hardware Development
 - 🤖 Interested in Embedded Systems and Microcontrollers
 - 📐 Experienced with Cadence Virtuoso for Analog/Mixed-Signal Design